 Mindfulness-Based Stress Reduction (MBSR) is an 8-week program developed by Jon Kabat-Zinn at the University of Massachusetts Medical Center.
 The program introduces a variety of mindfulness practices that are designed to cultivate greater ease and resiliency in the face of stress, illness, and pain.

 We offer this course here in San Francisco several times a year.
-The next 8-week course begins on April 10, 2019.
+The next 8-week course begins in Fall 2019.

 Throughout the 8-week course, participants are introduced to practices that are designed to cultivate awareness and presence.
 Each week participants are introduced to a variety of mindfulness practices.